Occasionally, some patients will experience a dental emergencies while wearing braces or other orthodontic appliances.

 If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office during patient hours.
 For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
 In the meantime, here are some helpful hints to remedy some of the problems you may encounter until our office can see you.

-- If a tie wire is irritating your mouth, cover it with beeswax or tuck it under the archwire with a blunt object like a pencil eraser or Q-tip.
+- If a wire is irritating your mouth, cover it with wax or tuck it under the archwire with a blunt object like a pencil eraser or Q-tip.
 If the wire is broken, call our office so we can schedule an appointment to replace the wire.

 - A loose band or bracket can generally be left in place until seen in our office.
 Call Donaghey Orthodontics, during patient hours, when you notice a loose band or bracket.
 We will schedule you to reattach the loose appliance if indicated.